Thursday’s top performers in high school sports

 Wes Collins, O’Fallon

-In the Panthers’ 10-3 win over Highland, senior Wes Collins scored three runs and had two RBIs.
+In the Panthers’ 10-3 win over Highland, Collins, a senior, scored three runs and had two RBIs.

 GIRLS SOCCER